Cryptocurrency Trading In The UK 2023

 OKX is a respected cryptocurrency firm, established in 2017, that offers a large suite of products, from mining pools to NFTs.
 Traders can access over 400 crypto tokens via OTC trading and derivatives.
 With an excellent web platform, developer tools and dynamic charts, OKX is a popular choice for technical traders.

 Demo Account Regulated By MT4 Integration Yes VARA No Min.
 Deposit Min.
 Trade Leverage 10 USDT Variable None

 Crypto coins are digital currencies, typically built on decentralised blockchain networks and secured through cryptography.
 Instead of the physical distribution of traditional notes and coins by a government-controlled body, cryptocurrencies are mined and secured through an online system of computers, otherwise known as nodes.

 The result is a system of money that governments cannot easily control through laws and rules.
 It’s this ambiguity that makes their use so hotly debated, leading to market volatility, and in turn, huge day trading volumes as investors try to profit from their fluctuating value.

 Here’s a quick guide if you want to start cryptocurrency trading:

 - Own or speculate – If you want to invest by buying and holding cryptocurrency, you need an online exchange, such as BitMex.
 The straightforward mobile app receives positive customer reviews.
-Alternatively, if you want to take a position on the price of Bitcoin, for example, you’ll need to open an account with a broker.
-See our list of the best cryptocurrency trading brokers in the UK or check out our guidance below on how to compare companies.
+Alternatively, if you want to take a position on the price of Bitcoin, for example, you’ll need to open an account with a brokerage.
+See our guide to finding the best crypto brokers in the UK or check out our tips below on how to compare companies.